 Whether you’re working at a desk, commuting, watching TV, parking it to eat, or sitting to socialize, the time you spend with your behind in a chair isn’t doing your body any favors.
 Sitting for hours on end is a large part of why your shoulders, glutes, and hips feel stiff as a board when you tuck yourself into bed at night.

-But when it comes to the physical ailments that follow a long day behind the desk, it’s really not sitting itself that’s the problem, says Pete Egoscue, co-Founder of Elev8d Fitness, the new 8-minute home workout program from Sonima.
+But when it comes to the physical ailments that follow a long day behind the desk, it’s really not sitting itself that’s the problem, says Pete Egoscue, co-Founder of Elev8d Fitness, the innovative new home workout program from Sonima.
 “If your mind can conceive of a position or activity, the body is capable of implementing it without harming itself,” he says.
 It’s bringing a body that’s out of alignment into the chair that causes so many of the problems we blame on sitting itself.

 Yes, You Should Aim to Sit Less

 It is always a good idea to decrease the amount of time you spend inactive.
-Countless studies have shown that the more hours you spend sedentary, the higher your risk for major diseases, like diabetes and heart disease, even early death.
+Countless studies have shown that the more hours you spend sedentary, the higher your risk for major diseases like diabetes and heart disease, and even early death.

 There are certain side effects of prolonged sitting that only movement can fix.
 For example, when you sit, the fascia around your muscles are forced into a shortened position, so when you stand up after an hour or two, you’re trying to stretch out contracted fibers, explains Lev Kalika, DC, clinical director and founder of New York Dynamic Neuromuscular Rehabilitation & Physical Therapy in New York.
 Also, your body can’t circulate blood as well when you’re sitting, so fluid accumulates in the muscles below your waist.
-That’s why you feel so stiff when you stand after sitting through a movie or long meeting, he adds.
+That’s why you feel so stiff when you stand after a movie or long meeting, he adds.

 Moving more throughout the day can help with these side effects.
 In fact, one study from Pennsylvania State University found that sitting didn’t lead to significant spinal compression if people changed their position every 15 minutes.

 Why Functionality Matters More